arcanistzed/scs/README.md

 ## API

 SCS has a small API with a few methods that can be called by others.
-They are accessible under the global variable `scs`.
+They are accessible under `game.modules.get("scs")?.api`.

 ### `hideTracker()`